insha7/insha7/README.md

 - 👋 Hi, I’m @insha7
 - 👀 I’m interested in programming & graphic design
 - 🌱 I’m currently learning java
+-
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me ...

 <!---